smartmeio/arancino-library/README.md

 ### begin
 ##### *void begin(int timeout)*
 ##### *void begin()*
-Start the communication with Arancino Module.
+Start the communication with the Arancino Module.

 ##### Parameters
-* **`timeout`**: rappresents the time each commands sent (via api call) will wait for a response.
-Otherwise a command will skipped.
-When `begin` is called w/o `timeout` it assume its default value: `100ms`.
+* **`timeout`**: represents the time that each command sent (via API call) will wait for a response.
+Otherwise the delayed command will be skipped.
+When the `begin` function is called w/o `timeout` it is assumed `100ms` as default value of timeout.

 ##### Example
 ```c++